SystemsApproach/sdn/access.rst

 To address these issues, the SD-PON architecture depicted in :numref:`Figure %s <fig-sdpon>` has emerged.
 Production networks based on this design are now being deployed by Telcos throughout the world.
-For simplicity, the figure shows only a single ONT, but it is connected to two fabric switches.
+For simplicity, the figure shows only a single OLT, but it is connected to two fabric switches.
 The fabric is necessary to aggregate the set of OLTs that are likely to be deployed in practice, and while we postpone the details to Section 9.4, one could imagine these